William Crawley assesses the religious revival that swept through Ulster in 1859.

 BBC Radio Nan Gaidheal

-Ken Dodd and Ken Bruce celebrate the comedy that's graced BBC Radio 2 over the years
+Ken Dodd and Ken Bruce celebrate the comedy that has graced BBC Radio 2 over the years

 Comedy series imagining radio programmes for past eras